aia-uclouvain/aia-uclouvain.github.io/people.md

 ---

 The Artificial Intelligence and Algorithms (AIA) research group is a part of the [Computer Science Engineering (INGI) department](https://uclouvain.be/fr/instituts-recherche/icteam/ingi) and the [Institute for Information and Communication Technologies, Electronics and Applied Mathematics (ICTEAM)](https://uclouvain.be/fr/node/1991).
+Some of its members also participate in the [Machine Learning Group](https://mlg.info.ucl.ac.be) of the UCLouvain.
+Many of its members were formerly members of the [BeCool research Group](http://becool.info.ucl.ac.be).

-It has the following members.
+Our group has the following members.

 Professors
 ----------